• Skip to primary navigation

 • 3-4 cloves loung

-• 1 tsp green cardamom powder elaichi powder
+• 1 teaspoon green cardamom powder elaichi powder

-• 1 tsp black pepper corn powder kali mirchi powder
+• 1 teaspoon black pepper corn powder kali mirchi powder

 • 2-3 kabab chini chinese cubeb